 We believe that a relationship with Christ is an essential part of a child's education, and we reinforce this belief using several different methods.
 All of our students are required to study the Bible as a core subject, and it is integrated into our other classes, as well.
 Community service, daily devotions, overnight retreats, and weekly chapels combine to enhance the academic curriculum and Christian faith.
 Unlike some other private high schools, we practice the Christian tenet of welcoming as many families as we can from every part of the world, regardless of their beliefs, religion, or economic status.
 Our school is accredited by the CSF and SACS to cover everything that our public school counterparts do (and more).

-In addition to the core subjects, our Christian high school classes involve the Bible, the arts, foreign language, and some electives.
+In addition to the core subjects, our Christian high school credit classes involve the Bible, the arts, foreign language, and some electives.
 We offer everything students need to gain admission to college, receive scholarships, and further explore their interests.
 Our classes are supplemented by a number of activities and organizations, like our various honor societies and afterschool clubs.
 The dual enrollment courses we offer are a chance for students and their parents to save money while getting a head start on their college education.
-Students earn college credit while still in high school without having to pay tuition, so they’ll have smaller course loads in college, leading to less stress and lower costs.
-These courses are held at or by USF and HCC, with some being held online and others at their respective campuses.
+Students earn college credit while still in upper school without having to pay tuition, so they’ll have smaller course loads in college, leading to less stress and lower costs.
+These courses are held at or by USF and St. Pete College, with some being held online and others at their respective campuses.